 - Group Therapy

 - Support Groups

 JC Treatment offers flexible therapy times in both the mornings and evenings.
 Clients spend most of their time in the therapies listed above while also accessing other treatment services we offer, such as holistic therapies.

-Our intensive outpatient programs are custom tailored for each person.
-At JC Treatment, we understand that each individual’s needs and goals are unique, so their treatment needs to be too.
+Intensive outpatient programs are custom-tailored for each person.
+At JC Treatment, we understand that each individual’s needs and goals are unique, so their treatment needs to be, too.